babelfish-for-postgresql/babelfish_project_website/DOC_STRUCTURE.md

 ## Publishing posts

-Posts are different from documentation, as they reside in a different folder.
-The `_posts` folder contains the published posts in markdown format.
-The header of the posts should follow the below format:
+Posts are different from Babelfish documentation.
+You can access posts from the menu in the upper-right corner of the Babelfish website landing page.
+Content for the posts section of the website resides in the `_posts` folder in markdown format.
+The header information for each post should follow the below format:

 ```markdown
 ---